imazen/resizer-web/content/plugins/freeimage.md

 ## FreeImageBuilder

 Provides an alternate resizing pipeline that never touches GDI.
 Only supports width/maxwidth/height/maxheight/scale/marginWidth/paddingWidth/fi.scale settings.
+Only operates on requests specifying `builder=freeimage`

 Install by adding `<add name="FreeImageBuilder" />` to the plugins section of Web.config.
 And make sure you've added the 3 required dlls.